riceset/Garden/content/Algorithms/The Dining Philosophers Problem.md

 So the first philosopher's left fork will be the `i` in the forks array and their right fork will be the `i + 1` fork.

 The modulo operation here is used to make the last philosopher's right fork be the first fork in the array.
-That way we can make the table circular by making the last fork be the first fork:
+This way we can make the table circular by making the last fork be the first fork:

 let the number of philosophers be $n$ and the current philosopher id be $i + 1$: